 “You know, so and so’s life at home is so hard, because (fill in the blank) has anger issues.”

+There is so much dysfunctionality out there these days that it seems that half the population is a walking cauldron.
+Tip their water and they scald you.
 I am not surprised that these emotional hot spots exist.
 As a Christian however what shocks me is that they persist as they do.
 God has given us everything pertaining to life and godliness (2 Peter 1:3).
 The means of grace to cool our jets is in the bank.
 So why do we just keep spinning out of control emotionally?

+Been There, Done ThatLook, this is familiar territory to me.
+Growing up I had an explosive temper.
+It used to frighten my mom who once confided to me that she had always feared that one day I might do something awful in a fit of rage just like an uncle of mine who went to prison for killing one of those bully Southern cops so familiar in the movies.
+Her fear was not totally unjustified at the time.
+I could explain its roots, but that little archeological expedition into my psyche is impertinent here.
+What is more to the point is that like many people whose grip on their temper is way too loose, when I unloaded I felt unleashing that emotional ‘volcano’ was an act of strength (though afterward I never felt good about myself for losing it.)
+As I matured and became a pastor at age 25, I finally realized that I must develop more self control or my tenure in the ministry would be abbreviated by that un-Christlike vice.
+Victory did not come all at once.
+Habits deeply ingrained are not easily retrained.
 However by grace I did get on top of this temper of mine.
 Oh, to be honest, I will always have a temper—I am a passionate and impatient person.
 A lot of things just tick me off royally.
 Always will.
 But the moral issue is not a temper per se, but self-control.
 Can I check it at the door when I walk into challenging zones?
 Well, gradually I managed to get on top of it.
 Today I can say very few people in my adult life have ever seen me lose it.
 And, believe me, I have been tested to the max again and again.

 Verses for Guarding Against Invasions of Temper